Swimm-Demo/kyndryl-cics-genapp/.swm/updating-customer-information-lgucus01.5ep8jkr6.sw.md

 # Where is this program used?

-This program is used once, in a flow starting from `LGTESTC1` as represented in the following diagram:
+This program is used once, in a flow starting from <SwmToken path="/base/src/lgtestc1.cbl" pos="11:6:6" line-data="       PROGRAM-ID.
+LGTESTC1.">`LGTESTC1`</SwmToken> as represented in the following diagram:

 ```mermaid
 graph TD